unclebai/BSC-Stack/README.md

 # Open Source BSC Stack [WIP!]

+The goal of this page is to provide the current status of the open-source Binance Smart Chain Tech  Stack and highlight the potential interesting projects that are most demanded by the BSC community and ecosystem.

+## :clipboard: About
+Binance Smart Chain is an Ethereum EVM 100% compatible blockchain, and is very good at decentralized application (Dapp) development within many possible verticals including DeFi, NFT, Gaming, and many others.

+To get a better understanding of the current BSC landscope, we divide each of the layers into the various components which we feel are most important.
+We then highlight some of the existing projects as well as **some potentially interesting** projects that we would like to fund by Binance Accelerator Funds.
+If you see a component with 0 or 1 existing projects then it's likely that we would consider grant support in this area.
+By describing our areas of priority in detail we do not wish to preclude grant applications that address different areas that we may not have thought of.
+We would like to fund all projects that bring value to the ecosystem.

+This is a living document and we are relying on our community to contribute to this and help maintain it.
+Please feel free to make edits and additions via pull requests.

 ## :bookmark_tabs: Layers of BSC Stack

 In the below sections you can find a list of different layers of the BSC Stack.